slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *"Mathematicians look down on physicists, who look down on engineers, who look down on designers.
 And designers look down on everyone."
 -- Naval Ravikant*

+> *"«If i was your wife i would poison your coffee».
+«If i was your husband i would drink it.»"
+-- Winston Churchill*

+> *"The grass is always greener on the side that is fertilized with bullshit."
+-- Morgan Housel*

+> *"Society: Be yourself.
+Society: Not like that."
+-- Unknown*

+> *"Give me a museum and I’ll fill it."
+-- Pablo Picasso*

+> *"When you’re up to your nose in shit, keep your mouth shut."
+-- Jack Beauregard (fictional)*

 ### Where is home?